Being selected for redundancy

 - staff appraisal markings, skills, qualifications and experience

 Your employer can make you redundant without having to follow a selection process if your job no longer exists, for example if:

 If your employer uses ‘last in, first out’, make sure it’s not discrimination, for example if it means only young people are made redundant.

 Reapplying for your own job

 You might be asked to reapply for your own job, which could help your employer decide who to select.

-If you don’t apply or you’re unsuccessful in your application, you’ll still have a job until your employer makes you redundant.
+If you do not apply or you’re unsuccessful in your application, you’ll still have a job until your employer makes you redundant.

-You can’t be selected for the following reasons - your redundancy would be classed as an unfair dismissal:
+You cannot be selected for the following reasons - your redundancy would be classed as an unfair dismissal: